 If you process fewer than 6 million transactions per scheme per year, you may be able to self-assess by completing one of the PCI DSS Self-Assessment Questionnaire (SAQ); this is a self-assessment tool to assess security for cardholder data.

-When using the GOV.UK Pay service, the SAQ A questionnaire should apply.
+When using GOV.UK Pay, the SAQ A questionnaire should apply.
 You should be eligible to complete the SAQ A questionnaire if you fulfil all the eligibility criteria and comply with SAQ A requirements 2, 8, 9 and 12:

 - the SAQ A questionnaire can be found in the PCI documents library [external link]

 - more detailed information on meeting requirements 2 and 8 can be found in this article [external link]

 - more detailed information on the eligibility criteria can be found in the table below

 |Your MID accepts only card-not-present (e-commerce or mail/telephone-order) transactions||This applies where your MID is exclusive to transactions processed via GOV.UK Pay|